 What is an ADU?

-An Accessory Dwelling Unit is a secondary residential living space located on the same lot of a single-family home.
+An accessory dwelling unit is a small residential living space located on the same lot as another home.
 ADUs can play a significant role in our housing crisis.
 The ADU policy recently signed by the governor allows property owners to build an ADU without having to get special or discretionary approval from the local zoning board.

-The Affordable Homes Act amends the definition of “Accessory Dwelling Unit” under Section 1A of Chapter 40A of the General Laws to clarify that the maximum size of an ADU is no more than half of the gross floor area of the principal dwelling, or 900 square feet, whichever is smaller.
-The definition was also amended to prohibit owner-occupancy requirements and unreasonably restricting the creation or rental of an ADU that is not being used as a short-term rental, as that term is defined in room occupancy excise laws (Section 1 of Chapter 64G of the General Laws).
+The Affordable Homes Act amends the definition of accessory dwelling unit under Section 1A of Chapter 40A of the General Laws to clarify that the maximum size of an ADU is no more than half of the gross floor area of the principal dwelling, or 900 square feet, whichever is smaller.
+The definition was also amended to prohibit owner-occupancy requirements and unreasonably restricting the creation or rental of an ADU.

 What is the law?